- A fully searchable digitized collection of primary source documents related to climate science and sustainability

 As scientists’ understanding of the earth sciences advanced by leaps and bounds in the latter half of the 20th century, concern emerged over human impact on the planet’s biology and atmosphere.
 The modern environmental movement grew from this concern, as did pioneering research on climate change.
 Climate Science and Sustainability: Global Origins of Modern Environmentalism is a fully searchable digitized collection that captures these advances as they unfolded, offering valuable insight for students and researchers in a variety of disciplines.

-A comprehensive archive of climate science history
+A wide-ranging archive of climate science history

 Between 1957 and 1995, the Central Intelligence Agency collected media from around the world and translated it into English, including tens of thousands of journal articles, government publications, newspapers, magazines, and transcribed television and radio broadcasts.
 Together, these primary source materials offer an unparalleled account of the origins of modern environmentalism, as well as the scientific advances that spurred it.
 When the United Nations’ Intergovernmental Panel on Climate Change produced its first assessment report in 1990, for example, governments in every region took note—some with skepticism, and some with alarm that eventually led to policy changes.